erf/vis-cursors/README.md

 Default save path is `{XDG_CACHE_HOME|HOME}/.vis-cursors`

-You can set a custom save path with `M.path`
+Set a custom path with `M.path`

-Limit the number of file paths by setting `M.maxsize` (default is `1000`)
+Limit number of files/positions with `M.maxsize` (defaults to `1000`)

-Cursor positions are ordered by the last used file at the top of `.vis-cursors`
+Files/positions are ordered by the last used at the top of `.vis-cursors`